Emmylou Harris: Musical styles, musicianship and collaborations

 Writers, editors and historians have largely identified Harris with the country rock musical style.
 Harris took the sound of California folk rock and embedded it with traditional country.
 Author Frank Hoffman wrote, "Emmylou Harris has maintained a successful recording career over four decades by maintaining a steadfast allegiance to roots styles in the face of rampant technological change and media image manipulation."
 David DiMartio found that her 1970s albums merged rock with classic country in a way that helped Harris receive fans young and old.
 Buzz McClain of The Washington Post said that Harris' albums helped "define" the country rock music style.
 Authors Mary A. Bufwack and Robert K. Oermann concluded that Harris was the "beacon" of the country rock movement during the 1970s and 1980s.

 Harris performing onstage in Seattle, Washington with Phil Madeira and Ricky Simpkins, 2008.

 As Harris' career progressed, she took more inspiration from the alternative music community.
 Critics have pointed to 1995's Wrecking Ball as a turning point in her musical style.
 The album's production was said to embed new aspects of rock that had not been in her music previously.
 From then on, critics credited Harris with helping to define the alternative country sub genre.
 Writers have also categorized her music as progressive country and outlaw country.
-Her association with other genres authors to consider her a forerunner for the Americana style, a genre centered on roots music.
+Her association with other genres has led authors to consider her a forerunner for the Americana style, a genre centered on roots music.
 Rolling Stone has since given the moniker of the "Godmother of Americana".